MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Update-MgUserJoinedTeam.md

                 - `[SharepointIds <IMicrosoftGraphSharepointIds>]`: sharepointIds
                 - `[Size <Int64?>]`: Size of the item in bytes.
 Read-only.
                 - `[SpecialFolder <IMicrosoftGraphSpecialFolder>]`: specialFolder
-                - `[Subscriptions <IMicrosoftGraphSubscription1[]>]`: The set of subscriptions on the item.
+                - `[Subscriptions <IMicrosoftGraphSubscription[]>]`: The set of subscriptions on the item.
 Only supported on the root of a drive.
                   - `[Id <String>]`: Read-only.
-                  - `[ApplicationId <String>]`: Identifier of the application used to create the subscription.
+                  - `[ApplicationId <String>]`: Optional.
+Identifier of the application used to create the subscription.
 Read-only.
                   - `[ChangeType <String>]`: Required.
 Indicates the type of change in the subscribed resource that will raise a change notification.
 The supported values are: created, updated, deleted.
 Multiple values can be combined using a comma-separated list.
 Note:  Drive root item and list change notifications support only the updated changeType.
 User and group change notifications support updated and deleted changeType.
                   - `[ClientState <String>]`: Optional.
 Specifies the value of the clientState property sent by the service in each change notification.
 The maximum length is 128 characters.
 The client can check that the change notification came from the service by comparing the value of the clientState property sent with the subscription with the value of the clientState property received with each change notification.
-                  - `[CreatorId <String>]`: Identifier of the user or service principal that created the subscription.
+                  - `[CreatorId <String>]`: Optional.
+Identifier of the user or service principal that created the subscription.
 If the app used delegated permissions to create the subscription, this field contains the id of the signed-in user the app called on behalf of.
 If the app used application permissions, this field contains the id of the service principal corresponding to the app.
 Read-only.
-                  - `[EncryptionCertificate <String>]`: A base64-encoded representation of a certificate with a public key used to encrypt resource data in change notifications.
+                  - `[EncryptionCertificate <String>]`: Optional.
+A base64-encoded representation of a certificate with a public key used to encrypt resource data in change notifications.
 Optional but required when includeResourceData is true.
                   - `[EncryptionCertificateId <String>]`: Optional.
 A custom app-provided identifier to help identify the certificate needed to decrypt resource data.
                   - `[ExpirationDateTime <DateTime?>]`: Required.
 Specifies the date and time when the webhook subscription expires.
 The time is in UTC, and can be an amount of time from subscription creation that varies for the resource subscribed to.
 For the maximum supported subscription length of time, see the table below.
                   - `[IncludeResourceData <Boolean?>]`: Optional.
 When set to true, change notifications include resource data (such as content of a chat message).
-                  - `[LatestSupportedTlsVersion <String>]`: Specifies the latest version of Transport Layer Security (TLS) that the notification endpoint, specified by notificationUrl, supports.
+                  - `[LatestSupportedTlsVersion <String>]`: Optional.
+Specifies the latest version of Transport Layer Security (TLS) that the notification endpoint, specified by notificationUrl, supports.
 The possible values are: v1_0, v1_1, v1_2, v1_3.
 For subscribers whose notification endpoint supports a version lower than the currently recommended version (TLS 1.2), specifying this property by a set timeline allows them to temporarily use their deprecated version of TLS before completing their upgrade to TLS 1.2.
 For these subscribers, not setting this property per the timeline would result in subscription operations failing.
 For subscribers whose notification endpoint already supports TLS 1.2, setting this property is optional.
 In such cases, Microsoft Graph defaults the property to v1_2.
                   - `[LifecycleNotificationUrl <String>]`: Optional.
 The URL of the endpoint that receives lifecycle notifications, including subscriptionRemoved and missed notifications.
 This URL must make use of the HTTPS protocol.
-                  - `[NotificationQueryOptions <String>]`: OData query options for specifying value for the targeting resource.
+                  - `[NotificationQueryOptions <String>]`: Optional.
+OData query options for specifying value for the targeting resource.
 Clients receive notifications when resource reaches the state matching the query options provided here.
 With this new property in the subscription creation payload along with all existing properties, Webhooks will deliver notifications whenever a resource reaches the desired state mentioned in the notificationQueryOptions property.
 For example, when the print job is completed or when a print job resource isFetchable property value becomes true etc.
                   - `[NotificationUrl <String>]`: Required.
 The URL of the endpoint that will receive the change notifications.
 This URL must make use of the HTTPS protocol.
-                  - `[NotificationUrlAppId <String>]`:
+                  - `[NotificationUrlAppId <String>]`: Optional.
+The app ID that the subscription service can use to generate the validation token.
+This allows the client to validate the authenticity of the notification received.
                   - `[Resource <String>]`: Required.
 Specifies the resource that will be monitored for changes.
 Do not include the base URL (https://graph.microsoft.com/v1.0/).
 See the possible resource path values for each supported resource.
                 - `[Thumbnails <IMicrosoftGraphThumbnailSet[]>]`: Collection containing [ThumbnailSet][] objects associated with the item.
 For more info, see [getting thumbnails][].
 Read-only.
 Nullable.
                   - `[Id <String>]`: Read-only.